The Western

 The Trek

 Expect challenging, rewarding hikes through the steep, damp forests.
-Locating the chimps can take anywhere from 30 minutes to several hours, guided by expert park rangers.
+Locating the chimps can take anywhere from 30 minutes to several hours, guided by expert park rangers using tracking signals.

 The Encounter